Elementary schools in Japan: History

-Courses of Study
+Course of Study

 The ministry's Course of Study for Elementary Schools is composed of a wide variety of subjects both academic and nonacademic.

 Academic subjects include Japanese language, social studies, arithmetic, and science.
 Japanese language is an emphasized subject due to the complexity of the written language and the diversity of its spoken forms in formal speech to seniors (keigo).
-The English Language is taught at some schools especially in the higher grades; it is now mandatory at 5th and 6th grade from 2011, as in 2002 TOEFL scores in Japan were the worst in Asia after North Korea.
+The English language is taught at some schools especially in the higher grades; it is now mandatory at 5th and 6th grade from 2011.
+As of 2002, TOEFL scores in Japan were the worst in Asia after North Korea.

 Nonacademic subjects taught include art (including Japanese calligraphy) and handicrafts, music, haiku or Japanese traditional poetry, homemaking, physical education, and moral education.
 Children also take part in "special activities," scheduled time each week to take care of class business, plan for field trips and ceremonies, and similar tasks.
 "Special activities" also serve as an arena for students to take an active role as members of the school community and to cultivate a sense of responsibility and willingness to work together.
 This is linked back to moral education classtime lessons, which are used as a context for "reflection on desirable practice, particularly in reference to special activities" and through which students can learn how to consider other peoples' perspectives and cultivate a sense of "omoiyari" (consideration of others).

 "Information technology is increasingly being used to enhance education, and most schools have access to the Internet."
 There is a system of educational television and radio, and almost all elementary schools use programs prepared by the School Education Division of Japan's ex Broadcasting Corporation (Nippon Hoso Kyokai—NHK).

 Daily life

-Both Japanese elementary and middle schools begin around 7:50 AM, with lessons starting at 8:30 AM.
+Both Japanese elementary and middle schools begin around 7:50 am, with lessons starting at 8:30 am.
 Japanese schools do not have school buses, both because of the small size of most school districts and because of the availability of public transportation.

 The first fifteen minutes of each day is set aside for either a schoolwide assembly (on Monday mornings) or attendance and announcements in homeroom.

 Classes are between 40 and 45 minutes each, with a break of 5 to 10 minutes in-between.